-U.S. Judge Says Marketing Process for Citgo Auction Can Start Monday
+U.S. Judge Says Marketing Process for Citgo Auction Can Start Monday opposition to hold a president election next year monitored by international observers.

 A U.S. federal court judge on Thursday said the marketing process for an auction that could determine control of U.S. oil major Citgo will start next week.